 The Vintage Tour is a special tour that includes the classic visit of the vineyard, winery and barrel room.
 This tour allows you to select from a list of the château’s old vintages in the cellar beginning from 1967.
 Your special vintage is decanted while you tour the estate and is waiting for you as you reach the locked cellar where the special vintages are stored.
 Best paired with food, the old vintages are complimented with cheese and ham for the tasting.

-After the visit and tasting at Château Kirwan, drive or bicycle the 2 kilometers to La Gare Gourmande for lunch.
-This restaurant run by a husband and wife team is housed in the former Labarde railway station and is situated right on the route of the Médoc castles.
-The welcome is always warm and the menu is a delight of seasonal dishes that are prepared in the open-style kitchen by chef/owner Pierre Regaudie.
+After the visit and tasting at Château Kirwan, drive or bicycle the 3 kilometers to Villabordoh for lunch.
+This restaurant run by a husband and wife team is situated right on the route of the Médoc castles.
+The welcome is always warm and the menu is a delight of seasonal dishes at very good prices.
 The wine list is also extensive and you can leisurely enjoy the meal and some wine outdoors in their garden (weather permitting).

 In the afternoon, head to one of the most romantic châteaux in Bordeaux: Château d’Issan.
 Surrounded by a moat and with the château hidden away behind the defensive outer walls, the estate is simply breathtaking.